openforcefield/open-forcefield-tools/README.md

 * `property.value` - the computed property value, with appropriate units
 * `property.uncertainty` - the statistical uncertainty in the computed property
 * `property.parameters` - a reference to the parameter set used to compute this property
-* `property.property` - a reference to the corresponding `PhysicalPropertyMeasurement` this property was computed for
+* `property.property` - a reference to the corresponding `MeasuredPhysicalProperty` this property was computed for

 This API can be extended in the future to provide access to the simulation data used to estimate the property, such as
 ```python